 Our biggest fish of the day jumped on the line in the very middle of the afternoon as we were fishing a big drop off on the northern shores of Green Lake.
 When we began to reel this one in it felt heavy, but we weren’t sure if we were fighting through the weeds or if we had something big on the line.
 After fighting for a few minutes, the fish sprung out of the water and everyone on board went “Wow, that’s a big fish.”
 He put on a show jumping out of the water several times before our guide landed him safely in the net.
 With the net over the boat, he pulled out a massive smallmouth bass that tipped the scale at nearly 4 pounds and 19 ½ inches.

 To finish the day, Hannah managed to hook a nice sized northern pike, her first ever pike.
-After running out at least 100 feet of line she set the hook and started to bring it back toward the boat.
+After running out at least 100 feet of line she set the hook and started to bring it back towards the boat.
 While not as feisty as the smallmouth, he put up a splash-filled fight on his way back to the net.

 We had a great day fishing on Green Lake.
 It’s surprising that this was our first time fishing here because it’s so close to where Hannah grew up.
 We picked the perfect day weather wise and got lucky with the fishing, too!